mangushev/banking_solution/README.md

 k2 - tuning coefficient for critical balance k3 - tuning coefficient for balance panishment

 Increasing k1 and k2, k3 seems should result in a Policy to keep balance in some jail.
-I fould that balance stays somewhere in $3,000 on avarage all customers.
+I fould that balance stays somewhere in $3,000 on avarage for all customers.
 Average deposit trends towsard avarage expenditures to about %700.
 Setting right k1, k2, k3 is actually quite tricky!

 3. Training